mrjamiebowman-blog/docker-simulated-lag/README.md

 [Simulating Lag with Docker Containers](https://www.mrjamiebowman.com/devops/docker-devops/simulating-lag-with-docker-containers/)

 ## How to use
 You'll have to modify the startup.sh script.
+I used this to simulate latency to a Kafka Connect API so you will need to adjust this.
+I may expand this later and include a better sample.
+For now... this is all I can provide.

 Change `connect` to the name of the docker container that you want to reroute traffic to.